lchase/hub/hub-ui/readme.md

 * "npm install" - installs all dependencies including webpack
 * "npm start" - Builds the UI module and starts the webpack development server, which also monitors changes to source files and auto-deploys them.
 * Navigate to "http://localhost:4001/".
-NOTE: make sure hub-api is running before you do this, otherwise it won't work.
+NOTE: make sure hub-api-jpa is running before you do this, otherwise it won't work.
 * "npm test" - runs unit tests